Inherited Property Guide

 Get a Free, No-Obligation Valuation

-In most cases, yes, and the answer usually comes down to how the home passed to you.
-If it came through a will, the estate typically has to go through probate, handled in Pennsylvania through the county Register of Wills.
-Probate is the legal process that validates the will, appoints a personal representative (an executor named in the will, or an administrator if there was no will), and gives that person the authority to settle debts and transfer or sell property.
+If the home came through a will, the estate typically goes through probate, handled in Pennsylvania through the county Register of Wills.
+Probate appoints a personal representative, an executor named in the will or an administrator if there was no will, and gives that person the authority to settle debts and transfer or sell property.
 Until that authority is in place, the home usually cannot be sold, even when everyone agrees it should be.

 Not every inherited home goes through probate.
 If the property was held in a living trust, passed by a transfer-on-death arrangement, or was owned jointly with a right of survivorship, it may pass directly to you and can often be sold sooner.
-Sometimes a house is left to more than one heir, and in that case the sale generally needs everyone with an ownership interest to agree, or a clear plan for how any disagreement gets resolved.
+Probate, when it is required, runs on its own schedule and can add weeks or months before the home is clear to sell, which is why the attorney conversation early on matters more than anything on the real estate side.

-Taxes are the question families worry about most, and the honest answer is that it depends on your circumstances.
+This is the question families worry about most, and the honest answer is that it depends on your circumstances.
 This is general information, not tax advice, so please confirm your own situation with a CPA or a tax professional before you rely on any of it.
-That said, one concept usually works in a seller's favor and is worth understanding in plain terms: the stepped-up cost basis.
+That said, one concept usually works in a family's favor and is worth understanding in plain terms: the stepped-up cost basis.
+When you inherit a home, its cost basis for capital gains purposes is generally reset to the home's fair market value as of the date of the previous owner's death, rather than the price they paid decades ago.
+In practice, if you sell fairly soon after inheriting, the taxable gain is often small or nothing at all.

 A Free Valuation to Start, Whenever You're Ready